knidarkness/epigma/README.md

 - <s><b>refactor reducer decomposition</s></b>
 - <s><b>finally deal with babel and mocha</b></s>

+## Would be nice to have

+- add type to the shapes
+- color palette for the shapes (stroke/fill colors)
+- rectangles drawing

 ## License

 All code is distributed under the MIT License.